 “What ‘bout the coke?” the bassist Ron Blair demanded.
 Bass players have their priorities.

-Belushi dumped a pile of coke on the table and the adults in the room (everyone but me) went at it until it was gone and we were ready to fly.
+Belushi dumped a pile of coke on the table and the adults in the room (everyone but me) went at it until it was gone.
+We were ready to fly.

 “Perfect,” Tom pronounced when he saw my convertible Rent-a-Wreck.
 Their van had been on its last legs for years.
 I took the keys from Belushi and chauffeured five crazed musicians and a TV comedian to the local storage facility.
-It was the Heartbreakers’ practice studio, barely sound-proofed with egg cartons and an extension cord bringing in power from the facility’s outlet.
+It was the Heartbreakers’ practice studio, barely sound-proofed with egg cartons.
+An extension cord provided power from the facility’s outlet.